-A professor of Physics by profession, now Principal of a leading science college, but she is more known to the world as a writer in Marathi, she is Mrs. Madhuri M. Shanbhag from Belgaum another star of Belgaum.
-A multi faceted personality who has been a winner on all fronts from home to work and the literary field as well.
-She was earlier Geeta Prabhu Ajgaonkar.
-Born and brought up in Belgaum and she married Dr.Mohan Shanbag.
+A professor of Physics by profession, now Principal of a leading science college, but she is more known to the world as a writer in Marathi, she is Mrs. Madhuri M. Shanbhag from Belagavi another star of Belagavi.
+A multi-faceted personality who has been a winner on all fronts from home to work and the literary field as well.
+Born as Geeta Prabhu Ajgaonkar she married Dr.Mohan Shanbag.

 She has won many awards a list of which is too big to fit hence I have appended it at the bottom.
 Just to name a few notable awards will include the Lalit Vidnyaan Maharashtra Raajya Puraskaar on two occasions, KATHA Best Marathi short story, 2004.

-Her writing skills are far varied, she also written biographies of Kalpana Chavala (‘Swanankadun Satyakade’ 6th edition), Chandreshekar Subrnamayam(2nd edition), JRD Tata 3rd edition.
+Her writing skills are far varied, she also wrote biographies of Kalpana Chavala (‘Swanankadun Satyakade’ 6th edition), Chandreshekar Subrnamayam(2nd edition), JRD Tata 3rd edition.

 She has also written science Fiction like Punarjanm, Indradhanushya, SAP mungi udalee akashee etc. She has also written novels like Brain Waves and Tamaachya Talaashi.
 Not just this she has also written a set of poems for the kids.

-Mrs. Madhuri M. Shanbhag is working as a Professor of Physics at Govindram Sekseria Science College (Senior) from 1977.
-She is currently the Principal of the college.
+Mrs. Madhuri M. Shanbhag worked as a Professor of Physics at Govindram Sekseria Science College (Senior) from 1977.
+She retired as the Principal.

 Some excerpts of the interview with Madhuri M. Shanbhag :